JeffersonLab/clas12-qadb/src/README.md

   - the `QADB` class provides several methods for accessing the QA info;
     you only need to provide it a run number and event number
-  - database lookups are only performed as needed, so it is safe to use any accessor in a standard analysis event loop
+  - database lookups are only performed as needed, so it is safe to use any accessor method in a standard analysis event loop